rtholmes/inconsistencyinspectorresources/README.rst

 Advanced Notes
 ---------------------------------

+** Logging **

+Two parameters are provided for disabling logging in the inconsistencyinspectorresources projects:

+	1) ``-Dlsmr.logLevel="OFF"`` Will disable the majority of log messages (in anything that uses log4j).
+	2) ``-Dii.logLevel="OFF"`` Will disable log messages in the ``inconsistecy.core`` project (GWT does not let this project use log4j directly).

+NOTE: these parameters work on the command line or in Eclipse but will not work through ant (e.g., ant does not forward the values to any JVMs it launches).

 If you have any problem running the iStatic or iDynamic targets you may need to modify the ``build.inconsistency.xml``.
 This may be necessary if you have an unusual or complex build environment.